Mary Lou Makepeace: Mayor of Colorado Springs

 Colorado Springs’ first female mayor, Makepeace was elected in 1997 to fill the last two years of retiring Mayor Bob Isaac’s term, defeating Republican Cheryl Gillaspie, known for carrying a pistol in public, by 25%.
 She was re-elected in 1999, defeating Republican Will Perkins, who opposed the zero-tolerance discrimination policy passed by the city in 1997.

 As mayor in a Council-Manager form of government, she led a 9-member city council, served as chairman of the board of Colorado Springs Utilities and provided oversight to the city owned Memorial Hospital.
-Makepeace was known for her open and innovative leadership, unifying a once-fractious Council and gained voter approval for significant improvements, notably America the Beautiful Park.
+Makepeace was known for her open leadership, unifying a once-fractious Council and gained voter approval for significant improvements, notably America the Beautiful Park.

 She appointed the city's first female municipal judges and initiated the successful Springs Community Action Program (SCIP) engaging hundreds of citizens in prioritizing capital improvements needs in the city, which resulted in citizen approval of the largest bond issue in the city's history up to then.